CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 # Module 1: Introduction to Microsoft 365 Admin Center

- The Microsoft 365 admin center is where you manage your business in the cloud.
-You can complete such tasks as adding and removing users, changing licenses, and resetting passwords.

 # Exercise 1: Admin Experience for User Management

-  In this exercise you will create
+  In this exercise, you will see how to create user,

 ### Task 1: Admin Experience for User Management